chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 While it is envisioned that CCM will be installed across multiple servers, it is certainly possible to run CCM on a single server.

 Currently, the CCM packages do not provision the SQL Server Database Permissions that are required for the CCM components to function.
-It is assumed that the necessary permissions have already been provided.
+It is assumed that the necessary permissions have already been provided (see the [FAQ](#how-can-i-add-sql-server-permissions-through-powershell) for one method of doing it).
 By default, two users will require read/write permissions to the CCM Database:

 * ChocolateyLocalAdmin - which, by default, runs the CCM Service
 * IIS APPPOOL/ChocolateyCentralManagment - which, by default, runs the CCM IIS Application Pool